biswadeep-roy/Loner/README.md

 ## Features

-- **User Profile Card:** Display user information such as name, bio, followers, following, and public repositories.
+- **User Profile Card:** Display user information such as name, bio, followers, following, and public repositories..

 - **Repository Information:** List repositories owned by the user.